KateMcGuane/unittest-intro/README.md

 - Import file with code into test_file

-### Building a function using TDD
+### Building a function using TDD - Red & Green
 -  Add a check in our function  that checks if the value passed in is a list, and if it is, return True else raise a TypeError.
 - Test should test our function returns False if an empty list is passed in
 - Test for two even numbers --> would want it to pass
 - Create fail test for if only one even number is passed in
 - Need to  count the number of even numbers in the list and then check if that number itself is even
 - Create assert that adds odd number of odd numbers --> should be returning True when it is returning False (a True fail should return False)
 - Use a truthy falsy value check of evens, so if evens is > 0 it will evaluate to True and False if it is 0 And within the if evens is greater than 0,
 we can return evens % 2 == 0.

+### Refactor - DRY (Don't Repeat Yourself)